The Best Cheap Homeowners Insurance in Georgia

 • Policy deductible

 Houses on Georgia’s coast will likely pay higher premiums due to the increased likelihood of hurricane damage.
-Tornadoes are also a major risk basically statewide.
-This is evidenced as early as this year when in January of 2023, tornadoes caused serious property damage in several counties.
+Tornadoes are also a major risk statewide.
+This is evidenced as recently as January 2023, when tornadoes caused serious property damage in several counties.
 These risks of wind damage raise Georgia home insurance rates for residents.

 Older houses also tend to have higher premiums than newer ones.
-Outdated piping, wiring, and roofing increase the risk for older homes.
-Also, old houses may not be built up to the latest safety codes, which can complicate matters and raise costs when rebuilding after damage.
+Outdated piping, wiring, and roofing increase the odds of property damage in older homes.
+Also, older dwellings may not be built up to the latest safety codes, which can complicate matters and raise costs when rebuilding after damage.

 Is Homeowners Insurance Required in Georgia?

-No, homeowners insurance isn’t required by law in Georgia.
-But, if you have a mortgage, your lender will require you to have a policy that covers the amount of the mortgage loan at least.
+Homeowners insurance isn’t required by law in Georgia.
+But, if you have a mortgage, your lender will require you to have a policy that covers the mortgage loan amount at least.
 They might recommend a provider, but you’re not obligated to choose their suggestion.
 It’s better to shop around.

 Read your policy carefully to understand exclusions, requirements, and other procedures specific to your company.